Support Young People who are not in Employment, Education or Training or that have been Excluded from School

 • Confusing support with doing things for the young person, which reduces their agency; instead, youth work emphasises empowerment and co-production.

 • Misconception: Youth work is the same as teaching or social work.
-Correction: While there is overlap, youth work is distinct because it is voluntary, focuses on informal education, and prioritises the young person's agenda rather than a prescribed curriculum or statutory intervention.
+Correction: Youth work is distinct in that it is voluntary, informal, and focuses on personal and social development through a partnership approach, rather than formal instruction or statutory intervention.

 Frequently Asked Questions